benjamingwynn/docker-compose-services.nix/README.md

 # NixOS Docker Compose Module

-A simple and robust NixOS module to declaratively manage Docker Compose services.
+NixOS module to manage Docker Compose services.

 Using this module, installing a service through a Docker Compose file is as easy as pointing to its directory with `dockerComposeServices.composeDirs` from your `configuration.nix`.

-Everything alongside the compose file will also be copied and installed, and if any of those files change or the machine reboots, the services will be restarted.
+Everything alongside the compose file will also be copied and installed, even `build` with a `Dockerfile` works.

 ## Usage